TIBCOSoftware/flogo/happyhour/083117/README.md

+# Flogo Happy Hour - August 32st
+Welcome to the first Flogo Happy Hour!
+To be held on August 31st at 9AM PST...
+Yes, I know, not exactly a happy hour, but at least our European friends can enjoy a fine beverage of their choice! :)

 ## Agenda
 - Wait, where is the beer?
 What are we doing here?
   * What has the Flogo OSS team been up to?